plusmnt/bh-cv-api/README.md

 # Bahrain (COVID-19) statistics

-This a json interface for the [summary of cases table](https://www.moh.gov.bh/COVID19) in Bahrain Ministry of Health website.
+This is a json interface for the [summary of cases table](https://www.moh.gov.bh/COVID19) in Bahrain Ministry of Health website.

 ## [Live Demo](https://cvapi.awal.pw/)